vijaybiradar/DevOps-AWS-Interview-QA/Jenkins/Q & A.md

 **2. Build and Notification:**
 - Jenkins uses the Maven plugin to build the code, creating deployable artifacts.
 - After the build, an email notification is sent to the concerned team with the build status (success or failure).
+- CI/CD server builds the code and executes the unit tests in pom.xml.
+- If the unit tests pass, the code is deployed to the lower (SIT,UAT,PERF) environment.

 **3. Code Quality Analysis:**
 - The SonarQube plugin is integrated into the pipeline for code quality analysis.